Pooch says 'Welcome to Toonhound!'Toonhound logo

 Series producer, Robert D Cardona already had extensive live-action films and

-series credits to his name prior to both "Thomas" and "Tugs", these included
+series credits to his name prior to both "Thomas" and "TUGS", these included

 the 1969 series "The Flaxton Boys" and the actually-rather-good remake of